AndrewSRea/My_Learning_Port/JavaScript/Tools_and_Testing/Client-side_Frameworks/Vue/Vue_Computed_Properties/README.md

 # Using Vue computed properties

-In this article, we';; add a counter that displays the number of completed todo items, using a feature of Vue called computed properties.
+In this article, we'll add a counter that displays the number of completed todo items, using a feature of Vue called computed properties.
 These work similarly to methods, but only rerun when one of their dependencies changes.

 ## Using computed properties